JosephEoff/josepheoff.github.io/_posts/2020-08-24-oldproject1.md

 A drill got those bolts in there, and a drill can take them out.

-My sister's boy drilled the heads off the bolts, and drove them out from below.
+My sister's boy (**snork** he has a wife and daughter of his own, not exactly a kid) drilled the heads off the bolts, and drove them out from below.
 I expect they're laying up there in the rock wool between the joists, now.

 He put up a couple of new fans, using lag bolts in the holes my brother and I drilled by hand.